SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 # 16. Operational rules

-- GitHub repo is the source of truth
+- GitHub repo is the source of truth.
-- runner workspace is temporary build space
+- Runner workspace is temporary build space.
-- `/opt/otp-relay` is the live application path
+- `/opt/otp-relay` is the live application path.
+- `/opt/otp-relay` should not be treated as a git working copy after install.
-- `/etc/systemd/system/` and `/etc/nginx/sites-available/` are root-managed targets
+- `/etc/systemd/system/` and `/etc/nginx/sites-available/` are root-managed targets.
-- use separate workflows for app code, UI, docs, and server config
+- Use separate workflows for app code, UI, docs, and server config.
-- do not use a broad full update process for routine incremental changes
+- Do not use a broad full update process for routine incremental changes.
-- keep deployment scripts narrow and allowlist-based
+- Keep deployment scripts narrow and allowlist-based.
-- keep timestamped logs in server-config deployment output
+- Keep timestamped logs in server-config deployment output.

 ---

 # 17. Summary

-This project now supports a safer multi-lane update pipeline:
+This project supports a safer multi-lane update pipeline:

 - **Application code deploy** for Python runtime files
-- **Portal UI deploy** for frontend files
+- **Portal UI deploy** for frontend files, including the pop-out guide page
 - **Help Docs / RTA Wizard guide deploy** for markdown guide content, screenshots, and generated wizard-guide JSON
 - **Server config deploy** for shell scripts, systemd units, and nginx template updates

 The core principle is simple:

-**Edit in GitHub → matching workflow runs on the Pi → only the intended part of the system is updated**
+**Edit in GitHub → matching workflow runs on the company-server self-hosted runner → only the intended part of the system is updated.**

 For Help Docs and RTA Wizard guide content, maintainers edit only `docs/help/*.md` and `docs/help/assets/`.
 The self-hosted runner handles the build and live sync automatically.